gitextensions/gitextensions/README.md

 <details>
 <summary>This stream contains the last cross-platform version running both on Windows (MS .NET Framework) and on Linux/Mac (Mono).
 [More...]</summary>
-This stream contains the last cross-platform version running both on Windows (MS .NET Framework) and on Linux/Mac (Mono).
+This stream contains the last cross-platform version running both on Windows (MS .NET Framework) and on Linux/Mac (Mono).<br />
 The code is in maintenance mode with no significant active development planned.
 Only certain bug fixes are currently ported across, however there may be consideration given for certain features to be ported across from the v3.x stream.

 For more details please refer to [versions comparison](https://github.com/gitextensions/gitextensions/wiki/Compare-versions).